arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-10-30-monads-for-the-rest-of-us-3.md

 ## In which you reimplement &mdash; and finally understand! &mdash; C#'s function application

-We learnt that Monads revolve around using the type system to separate out side-effecting computations from pure computations, so that they do not interfere with each other.
+We learnt that Monads revolve around using the type system to separate out extra computations (effects) from pure computations, so that they do not interfere with each other.
 We also found out that we need to apply and compose monadic functions, and that this is not directly supported by C#.

 The goal of this 3rd installment is to manually re-implement the native C# function application and function composition, so that we learn how to extend them to work with monadic functions.